France and Israel

 France is among the top five destinations for Israeli tourists, alongside the United States, Greece, Italy and the United Kingdom.

-France is Israel’s fourth-largest cooperation partner in scientific and technological research.
-This cooperation is based on academic partnerships (including the joint laboratory of Inserm Nice and the Technion - Israel Institute of Technology in Haifa) and exchanges of young researchers.
-The coherence of this cooperation has been ensured since 2003 by an Israeli-French High Council for Scientific and Technological Research.
+France is Israel’s fifth-largest cooperation partner in scientific and technological research.
+This cooperation is based on academic partnerships (including the joint laboratory of INSERM Nice and the Technion-Israel Institute of Technology in Haifa) and exchanges of young researchers.
+Since 2003, a French-Israeli High Council for Research and Scientific and Technological Cooperation has made sure this cooperation is coherent.

-Under the 1959 agreement, France is also working to develop the use of French, given that the French-speaking community in Israel is estimated at over 500,000 people, and to bringing members of civil society closer together through cultural events and an intensive communication policy.
+Under the 1959 agreement, France also works to bring members of civil society closer together through cultural events and an intensive communication policy.

 Other areas of cooperation have developed since 2006: sustainable development, including cooperation on management of water resources; the fight against organized crime and terrorism; telecommunications; and transport.